DreamOfTheRedChamber/leetcode/README.md

 #### Stack <a id="ds-stack"></a>
 * When popping elements from stack, always check if the stack is empty.
 Otherwise, there might be a EmptyStackException()
+* Commonly used tricks (Example problems: min stack, trapping rain water, largest rectangle in histogram, longest valid parentheses)
+  * Using stack to maintains a continuous increasing/decreasing sequence
+  * Push the index of array entries into stack
+  * Push a -1 into stack in the beginning to avoid handling corner cases

 #### Queue <a id="ds-queue"></a>